lovasoa/dezoomify-rs/README.md

 When using dezoomify-rs from the command-line

 ```
-dezoomify-rs 2.11.0
-lovasoa
 Allows downloading zoomable images.
 Supports several different formats such as zoomify, iiif, and deep zoom images.

-USAGE:
-    dezoomify-rs [FLAGS] [OPTIONS] [--] [ARGS]
+Usage: dezoomify-rs [OPTIONS] [INPUT_URI] [OUTFILE]

-FLAGS:
-        --accept-invalid-certs    Whether to accept connecting to insecure HTTPS servers
+Arguments:
+  [INPUT_URI]  Input URL or local file name.
+By default, the program will ask for it interactively
+  [OUTFILE]    File to which the resulting image should be saved.
+By default the program will generate a name based on the image metadata if available.
+Otherwise, it will generate a name in the format "dezoomified[_N].{jpg,png}" depending on which files already exist in the current directory, and whether the target image size fits in a JPEG or not

+Options:
-        --help                    Prints help information
+  -?, --help
+          Displays this help message
+  -d, --dezoomer <DEZOOMER>
+          Name of the dezoomer to use [default: auto]
+  -l, --largest
-    -l, --largest                 If several zoom levels are available, then select the largest one
+          If several zoom levels are available, then select the largest one
-    -V, --version                 Prints version information

-OPTIONS:
+  -w, --max-width <MAX_WIDTH>
+          If several zoom levels are available, then select the one with the largest width that is inferior to max-width
+  -h, --max-height <MAX_HEIGHT>
+          If several zoom levels are available, then select the one with the largest height that is inferior to max-height
+  -n, --parallelism <PARALLELISM>
+          Degree of parallelism to use.
+At most this number of tiles will be downloaded at the same time [default: 16]
+  -r, --retries <RETRIES>
+          Number of new attempts to make when a tile load fails before giving up.
+Setting this to 0 is useful to speed up the generic dezoomer, which relies on failed tile loads to detect the dimensions of the image.
+On the contrary, if a server is not reliable, set this value to a higher number [default: 1]
+      --retry-delay <RETRY_DELAY>
+          Amount of time to wait before retrying a request that failed.
+Applies only to the first retry.
+Subsequent retries follow an exponential backoff strategy: each one is twice as long as the previous one [default: 2s]
-        --compression <compression>
+      --compression <COMPRESSION>
           A number between 0 and 100 expressing how much to compress the output image.
-For lossy output formats such
-            as jpeg, this affects the quality of the resulting image.
-0 means less compression, 100 means more
+For lossy output formats such as jpeg, this affects the quality of the resulting image.
+0 means less compression, 100 means more compression.
-            compression.
 Currently affects only the JPEG and PNG encoders [default: 20]
-        --connect-timeout <connect-timeout>
-            Time after which we should give up when trying to connect to a server [default: 6s]

-    -d, --dezoomer <dezoomer>                      Name of the dezoomer to use [default: auto]
-    -H, --header <headers>...
+  -H, --header <HEADERS>
           Sets an HTTP header to use on requests.
 This option can be repeated in order to set multiple headers.
-You
-            can use `-H "Referer: URL"` where URL is the URL of the website's viewer page in order to let the site think
-            you come from the legitimate viewer
+You can use `-H "Referer: URL"` where URL is the URL of the website's viewer page in order to let the site think you come from the legitimate viewer
+      --max-idle-per-host <MAX_IDLE_PER_HOST>
+          Maximum number of idle connections per host allowed at the same time [default: 32]
+      --accept-invalid-certs
+          Whether to accept connecting to insecure HTTPS servers
+  -i, --min-interval <MIN_INTERVAL>
+          Minimum amount of time to wait between two consequent requests.
+This throttles the flow of image tile requests coming from your computer, reducing the risk of crashing the remote server of getting banned for making too many requests in a short succession [default: 50ms]
+      --timeout <TIMEOUT>
+          Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered failed [default: 30s]
+      --connect-timeout <CONNECT_TIMEOUT>
+          Time after which we should give up when trying to connect to a server [default: 6s]
-        --logging <logging>
+      --logging <LOGGING>
           Level of logging verbosity.
 Set it to "debug" to get all logging messages [default: warn]

-    -h, --max-height <max-height>
-            If several zoom levels are available, then select the one with the largest height that is inferior to max-
-            height
-        --max-idle-per-host <max-idle-per-host>
-            Maximum number of idle connections per host allowed at the same time [default: 32]

-    -w, --max-width <max-width>
-            If several zoom levels are available, then select the one with the largest width that is inferior to max-
-            width
-        --min-interval <min-interval>
-            Minimum amount of time to wait between two consequent requests.
-This throttles the flow of image tile
-            requests coming from your computer, reducing the risk of crashing the remote server of getting banned for
-            making too many requests in a short succession [default: 0s]
-    -n, --parallelism <parallelism>
-            Degree of parallelism to use.
-At most this number of tiles will be downloaded at the same time [default: 16]

-    -r, --retries <retries>
-            Number of new attempts to make when a tile load fails before giving up.
-Setting this to 0 is useful to speed
-            up the generic dezoomer, which relies on failed tile loads to detect the dimensions of the image.
-On the
-            contrary, if a server is not reliable, set this value to a higher number [default: 1]
-        --retry-delay <retry-delay>
-            Amount of time to wait before retrying a request that failed.
-Applies only to the first retry.
-Subsequent
-            retries follow an exponential backoff strategy: each one is twice as long as the previous one [default: 2s]
-    -c, --tile-cache <tile-storage-folder>
+  -c, --tile-cache <TILE_STORAGE_FOLDER>
           A place to store the image tiles when after they are downloaded and decrypted.
-By default, tiles are not
-            stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or
-            stitching the tiles with an external program
+By default, tiles are not stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or stitching the tiles with an external program
-        --timeout <timeout>
-            Maximum time between the beginning of a request and the end of a response before the request should be
-            interrupted and considered failed [default: 30s]

-ARGS:
-    <input-uri>    Input URL or local file name
-    <outfile>      File to which the resulting image should be saved
+  -V, --version
+          Print version
 ```

 ## Documentation